Division of Melbourne

-The Division of Melbourne is an Australian electoral division in the State of Victoria, represented since the 2010 election by Adam Bandt, leader of the Australian Greens.
+The Division of Melbourne is an Australian electoral division in the State of Victoria, represented since the 2025 election by Sarah Witty, a member of the Labor Party.

 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
-The Division of Melbourne encompasses the City of Melbourne and the suburbs of Abbotsford, Burnley, Carlton, Carlton North, Clifton Hill, Collingwood, Cremorne, Docklands, East Melbourne, Fitzroy, Fitzroy North, North Melbourne, Parkville, Princes Hill, Richmond, West Melbourne and parts of Brunswick East.
+The Division of Melbourne encompasses the City of Melbourne and the suburbs of Abbotsford, Burnley, Carlton, Collingwood, Cremorne, Docklands, East Melbourne, Fitzroy, North Melbourne, Parkville, Prahran, Richmond, South Yarra and West Melbourne.
 The area has heavy and light engineering, extensive manufacturing, commercial and retail activities (including Melbourne markets and central business district), dockyards, clothing and footwear industries, warehousing and distributing of whitegoods, building and other general goods.
 This capital city electorate's northern boundary is formed by Maribyrnong Road, Ormond Road, Park Street, Sydney Road and Glenlyon Road between the Yarra River, Maribyrnong River and Merri Creek.
 The division also contains the main Parkville Campus of the University of Melbourne.

 Melbourne has the highest proportion of Greens first party preferences relative to any other federal division.
 Melbourne also has a higher than average university education rate, with 44.8% of electors holding a bachelor's degree or above.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+Melbourne contains large sections of the cities of Melbourne and Yarra, bounded by the Yarra River and St Kilda Road to the south and Moonee Ponds Creek, Park Street, Royal Parade, and Alexandra Parade to the north.
+It also contains South Yarra and a portion of Prahran in the City of Stonnington.